Master of Public Health

 Description and Outcomes

-Public health professionals are concerned with the health of a population—populations as large as several countries (i.e., international) and as small as a local neighborhood.
-Public health efforts involve improving population health by implementing health education programs, researching disease or injury as it relates to groups and/or geography, and promoting healthy lifestyles.
-Professionals in the public health field also develop health policy and legislation, manage health services and facilities, and serve as a consultant on health initiatives.
-The Master of Public Health program could prepare you to pursue a variety of career opportunities in the public health field and private industries.
+Public health professionals work to improve the health of populations ranging from communities as large as several countries to those as small as a single neighborhood.
+Public health practice includes designing and implementing health interventions, studying diseases and injuries affecting specific populations, and promoting healthy behaviors.
+Public health professionals also develop health policy and legislation, manage health services and facilities, and serve as consultants on a wide range of health initiatives.
+The Master of Public Health program prepares you to pursue diverse career opportunities across public health and private industries.

 Concentrations